noisyboiler/wampy/README.rst

 For a quickstart I suggest that you use Crossbar.io and start it up on the default **host** and **port** with the default **realm** and **roles**.
 See the `Crossbar.io docs`_ for the instructions of this or alternatively run with wampy's testing setup ``pip install -r test_requirements.txt && crossbar start --config ./test/crossbar.config.json``.
+By default, a ``Peer`` connects to this endpoint, but this is configurable on initialisation.

 Then open a Python console.